 Planning for Your Minor Child

-Our Florida estate planning lawyers know that parents of minor children have unique estate planning concerns.
-Parents should name a guardian for their child, and a health care surrogate for their child.
+Parents of minor children have unique estate planning concerns.
+Parents should name a guardian for their child, should establish a trust that will be used to hold assets for the minor child, and should execute a health care surrogate for the child.

 Naming a Guardian for Your Child